-Seasons one and two premiered on the platform in January – 2019 and 2020, but thanks to the difficult last year we’ve all suffered through, the third instalment of the series began filming later than originally planned.
+The first two seasons of the show had premiered in January – in 2019 and 2020 respectively – but due to the difficult conditions of the pandemic, the third instalment of the series began filming later than originally planned.

 Getting going ASAP was particularly important because the show is reliant on filming during long summer days, which helps give Sex Education its American-style aesthetic.

-Netflix has announced a few new additions for season three too.
-We now know there will be a new headteacher, played by Girls star Jemima Kirke.
-We know she’s a former pupil and she’s keen to get to improve Moordale!
-Harry Potter and Star Trek: Discovery star Jason Isaac has also joined the show’s stellar line-up as the – more successful – brother of disgraced head teacher Mr Groff.
+Meanwhile, Harry Potter and Star Trek: Discovery star Jason Isaac has also joined the show’s stellar line-up as the (more successful) brother of disgraced head teacher Mr Groff.

-Speaking to RadioTimes.com, Bluemel said he hoped to return one day but appeared to rule out an appearance in season three.
+Speaking to RadioTimes.com, Bluemel said he hoped to return one day but ruled out an appearance in season three.

 The star added: "I'd love to see him return.
 Judging by what other people have said, I think they would too, so hopefully further down the line we might see Sean come back."